he-yang/JSON-to-Excel/source/profeatures.md

 ### Load JSON File(s)

 The Load JSON File(s) feature allows you to load multiple JSON files into the add-in, and then convert them to Excel sheets.
 This feature is only available to users who have subscribed to the add-in.

+After each conversion, a report will be generated, which includes:
+- The filename of selected JSON file(s)
+- The conversion result (success or failure)
+- The sheet name if success
+- The error message if failure

 Note: Max 20 files per conversion.